thatstoasty/gojo/README.md

 ## Sharp Edges & Bugs

-- TODO: `bufio.Reader.read_line` is broken until Mojo support unpacking Memory only types from return Tuples.
+- `bufio.Reader.read_line` is broken until Mojo support unpacking Memory only types from return Tuples.
+- `Result[T, Error]` is being used in the meantime until Mojo supports unpacking tuples that contain Memory only types.
+There can be some memory issues with accessing errors from `Result`.
+- Unicode characters are not supported until Mojo supports them.
+Sometimes it happens to work, but it's not guaranteed due to length discrepanices with ASCII and Unicode characters.
+If the character has a length of 2 or more, it probably will not work.